 Although housing courts remain open, only the vital functions such as repair orders, lockouts, and serious code violations will continue to be heard by the Courts on an emergency basis.
 It is uncertain at this time if landlords stuck with undesirable tenants will be able to demand back pay once the moratorium on evictions is lifted.
 While no orders of eviction will be granted during this moratorium, landlords are not without rights and remedies. and they should position themselves in the best possible position to move forward with eviction proceedings once the moratorium is lifted if eviction is warranted.

 Our team has extensive experience in drafting, reviewing, and litigating commercial and residential lease agreements, as well as counseling clients regarding their contractual rights and obligations.
 If you have any questions about how the COVID-19 pandemic may affect you as a commercial or residential landlord, please contact any member of the Firm at (585) 730-4773.
+Please note that any embedded links to other documents may expire in the future.

 This Legal Briefing is intended for general informational and educational purposes only and should not be considered legal advice or counsel.
 The substance of this Legal Briefing is not intended to cover all legal issues or developments regarding the matter.
 Please consult with an attorney to ascertain how these new developments may relate to you or your business. © 2020 Law Offices of Pullano & Farrow PLLC